Danish Philharmonic Orchestra

 “The orchestra is, despite being years ago, my old and highly valued workplace.
 Several “old” colleagues are among my friends and it is therefore always a great pleasure both personally, but also musically to attend concerts and hear how the orchestra has evolved over the years.”

-In 2012, Larsen Strings entered into a partnership with Sønderjyllands Symfoniorkester (South Jutland Symphony Orchestra) supplying the orchestra with high-quality Larsen Strings.
-Now re-launched as the South Denmark Philharmonic, our partnership has proved more than mutually beneficial with invaluable feedback from musicians helping us to develop our range.
+In 2012, Larsen Strings entered into a partnership with Sønderjyllands Symfoniorkester (Danish Philharmonic Orchestra) supplying the orchestra with high-quality Larsen Strings.
+Now re-launched as the Danish Philharmonic Orchestra, our partnership has proved more than mutually beneficial with invaluable feedback from musicians helping us to develop our range.

 “This successful partnership is very much in line with our mission to produce strings that allow musicians to express nuances in musical expression that close the distance between the composer and audience.”